Mids/UniCon/Readme.md

 #### 	4.3.
 Constrained Multiobjective Reward Optimization

-Reward function is same as DeepMimic
+Reward function is the same as DeepMimic

+Penalize all joints and root rotation end effector.

+Separated reward term.

+Early termination if one of the rewards is below 0.1

 ## 5. Training